wenfanwu/schism-toolbox/README.md

 check_schism_icbc(Mobj, 'temp', Mobj.maxLev)
 ```

-> This step can be quite time-consuming if you choose real-time boundary inputs with a high time resolution, especially when the timespan is long.
+> <span style="color:green;">**prep_schism_bdry.m**</span> is also a wrapper function.
+Add your own data sources in it according to needs.
+>
+> <span style="color:green;">**prep_schism_bdry.m**</span> can be time-consuming when using real-time boundary inputs at high temporal resolution, particularly over extended periods.
+The primary factor slowing down this step is the data input/output (I/O) overhead from repeatedly loading data from the hard disk into memory (only the first time).
+If possible, storing data in SSD and using parallel programming (e.g., parfor) can greatly enhance efficiency.

 <div align="center">
   <img src="imags/fig_8.1.png" alt="image" width="500">